Ithildir/toggl-ifttt-webhook/README.md

-# toggl-ifttt-webhook
+# Andrea's IFTTT Webhook

-Simple IFTTT webhook to start/stop time entries in Toggl
+Simple IFTTT webhook with some useful features.